Non-local linear response in anomalous transport: An apparent puzzle

 This implies $K_N(i,i)=K_N(m,m)=C_N$, where $C_N$ is a $N$ dependent constant but independent of $i$ and $m$.
 On the other hand $\langle (\Delta E_{i,m}(t) -\Delta E_{i,m}(0))^2 \rangle_{eq} $ can not grow with time in equilibrium and for large $t$ it approaches a constant which may depend on $i$ and $m$.
 Hence, from Eqs.~\eqref{E_Q-fluc-r} and \eqref{Qsq-asymp} we must cancel the linearly growing terms.
 This implies

 independent of $i$ and $m$.
-Hence, the GK formula in Eq.~\eqref{LRR-1} becomes $\langle j^{(e)}_{i+1,i} \rangle_{\Delta T} = \Delta TC_N$ which is consistent with the GK formula derived in \cite{kundu2009green}.
+Note that Eq.~\eqref{finite-N-kernel} is valid for for arbitrary but fixed $N$, only $t \to \infty$ limit has been taken on the left hand side [see the definition in Eq.~\eqref{def:K_n(i,m)}].
+The GK formula in Eq.~\eqref{LRR-1} now becomes $\langle j^{(e)}_{i+1,i} \rangle_{\Delta T} = \Delta TC_N$ which is consistent with the GK formula derived in \cite{kundu2009green}.
 One can provide a similar argument for other conserved currents as well.

 Now question is: How to reconcile the two facts that $K_N(i,m)=C_N$ {\it i.e.} independent of $i$ and $m$ and the scaled kernel $\mathcal{K}(u,v)$ is space-dependent.
 To resolve the puzzle one needs to be careful while taking the large system size and large integration time duration limits.
 In the next section we show that one requires to take these two limits in a combined fashion {\it i.e.} one requires to integrate first up to a time $\tau_N$ that depends on $N$ and then take the $N \to \infty$ limit.
 This is similar to what is done in Eq.~\eqref{ISGK} where one takes $\tau_N \sim c N$.